wassemgtk/developer.github.com/content/guides/working-with-comments.md

 [comments on the Pull Request][PR comment] as a whole, [comments on a specific line][PR line comment] within the Pull Request, and [comments on a specific commit][commit comment] within the Pull Request.

-Each of these types of comments goes through a different portion of the {{ site.data.variables.product.product_name }} API.
-In this guide, we'll explore how you can access and manipulate each one.
-For every example, we'll be using [this sample Pull Request made][sample PR] on the "octocat" repository.
-As always, samples can be found in [our platform-samples repository][platform-samples].

 ## Pull Request Comments

 To access comments on a Pull Request, you'll go through [the Issues API][issues].